henryw374/henryw374.github.io.old/_posts/2021-03-01-clojurescript-jsinterop.md

 So, we have what appears to be just a stylistic choice between that and `(.-length #js[])`.
 Why choose either one?

-It's easy to see that the goog.object one will survive advanced compilation, whereas in some cases the dot-access would need a type hint, for example: `(.-length ^js foo)`.
+It's easy to see that the goog.object one will survive advanced compilation (meaning it is compiled to `[].length` or equivalent), whereas in some cases the dot-access might need a type hint (as in `(.-length ^js foo)`) to avoid `length` being renamed.

 So +1 for the goog.obj approach so far I guess.